My love of debate began while in middle school with a five-day summer camp at the New York City Urban Debate League.

 Debate has been an all-encompassing, transformative activity for me.
 It sparked a passion.
 I found a community.
 I found my voice.
 More importantly, I saw a need to make the activity more accessible.
 All students—regardless of socioeconomic background or geographic location—should have the opportunity to reach their fullest potential.

-Over the past five years, leading this nonprofit has been the most rewarding of experiences.
-My work touches upon writing grant applications, curating social media content, recruiting volunteers, organizing tournament logistics, and developing partnerships with schools and nonprofits.
 Above all, I hope for Eloquence Academy to offer other students the same sense of confidence, drive, and belonging that debate has given me.
 Whether laughing with students on a late-night Zoom call or seeing their pride after a successful round, my everyday interactions are the constant and best reminder of why this work matters.

 If our mission resonates with you, I’d love to stay in touch.
 Always feel free to reach out via email (spencer@eloquenceacademy.org) or connect with me on Linkedin!